Make this delicious Restaurant Style Mutton Rara curry at home using my simple recipe. It’s robust, hearty and so flavorful.

 Instructions

-- Mix mutton, curd, ginger garlic paste, red chilli powder, turmeric powder and salt in a bowl and keep aside for an hour.
+- In a large bowl, mix mutton, yogurt, ginger garlic paste, red chili powder, turmeric powder, and salt, and keep aside for an hour.

-- Heat ghee and oil in a pressure cooker.
+- Heat ghee and oil in a pressure cooker over medium-high heat.

-- Once the oil is hot, add cloves, peppercorn, cinnamon, javitri, cardamom, bay leaf and dry red chillies and let them crackle for a few seconds.
+- Once the oil is hot, add peppercorns, cinnamon stick, mace, green cardamoms, bay leaves, and dry red chilies and let them crackle for 4-5 seconds.

 - Add mutton keema and cook on high heat for 5-6 minutes.

-- Add the marinated mutton along with the marinade and cook on high heat for 5-6 minutes.
+- Now add the marinated mutton along with the marinade and cook on high heat for 5-6 minutes.

-- Add tomatoes, coriander powder, turmeric powder, garam masala powder and a cup of water.
+- Add tomatoes, coriander powder, turmeric powder, garam masala powder, and 1 cup of water and mix well.

-- Close the lid of the cooker and pressure cook until mutton is softened.
+- Close the lid of the cooker and pressure cook for 1 whistle over high heat.

 Jigar gor